dogweather/forkful/content/en/dart/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?

-Converting a string to lowercase is a fundamental operation that involves transforming all the characters in a given string to their lowercase equivalents.
-Programmers typically perform this operation to achieve case-insensitive comparisons or to standardize text input for further processing, making applications more user-friendly and data more consistent.

 ## How to:
 In Dart, you can convert a string to lowercase using the `toLowerCase()` method provided by the `String` class.
 This method returns a new string with all uppercase characters converted to lowercase.
 Let's see how this works with a simple example:

 ```dart